 The Association leased a unit that it took over via non-judicial foreclosure under a short-term lease lasting less than one-year.
-The Association received \$21,462 and \$27,822 in rental income from this lease for the years ended December 31, 2021 and 2020, respectively.
-The unit is subject to the primary mortgage and was taken back by the mortgagee in 2021.
+The Association received \$200 and \$21,462 in rental income from this lease for the years ended December 31, 2022 and 2021, respectively.
+The unit is subject to the primary mortgage and was taken back by the mortgagee.